Skip to main content

 ModeWhen to use

-Per-call webhook_urlYou want events for a single call, decided at the moment you create it.
+Per-call webhook_urlOverride for a single outbound call, decided at dispatch time.

 {